The Christian Life of Pursuit

 His divine power has given us everything we need for a godly life through our knowledge of him who called us by his own glory and goodness.
 Through these he has given us his very great and precious promises, so that through them you may participate in the divine nature, having escaped the corruption in the world caused by evil desires.
 (2 Peter 1:3, 4).

 We immediately tend to read this as if it only applies to us personally, but it applies to nations as well because Jesus told us to teach them everything he commanded, and this comes directly from his word.
-Even as we plan and work and execute to the best of our abilities, the transformation of the culture as is the transformation of our lives, a supernatural work of God.
+Even as we plan and work and execute to the best of our abilities, the transformation of the culture as is the transformation of our lives, is a supernatural work of God.
 That’s why we pray as we work.
 What might that work look like?

 The Culture Project

 That was the name of a non-profit I started in 2008 after I realized that almost 20 years of conservative and Christian futility was because we had ignored the importance of culture in the transformation of our nation.
 We were so focused on politics figuring the culture would take care of itself.
 It most certainly will not!
-In the early days of my conservative political journey, which happened with Reagan’s first election, I learned about conservative activist Mortan Blackwell who started an organization called The Leadership Institute.
+In the early days of my conservative political journey, which started with Reagan’s first election, I learned about conservative activist Mortan Blackwell who started an organization called The Leadership Institute.
 According to Wikipedia, its mission is to “increase the number and effectiveness of conservative activists” and to “identify, train, recruit and place conservatives in politics, government, and media.”
 I believed we needed to do this for the culture because until we win back the culture, nothing is going to change.
 As the late great Andrew Breitbart said, “politics is downstream from culture.”
 I believe that is true, to a degree.

 I’ve learned since my early realization about the importance of culture, that culture can also be downstream from politics.
 Law shapes culture as well as reflects it, so if Christians want a godly society, being involved in politics is not an option either.
 It is politicians who pass laws that we are compelled to live by, and righteous laws will only ultimately be passed by righteous people, by those who fear God and obey his word.
 I’ll just give one example.
 In the 1970s California passed the first no-fault divorce law, which communicated to Americans that getting out of a marriage is no big deal, just a choice among many other choices.
 Soon no-fault divorce was normal throughout America, which led to broken families, and the misery and suffering that comes along with those; lives ruined for convenience.